Examining One of the Greatest Heresies to Attack the Church

 Verses 13 & 14: 13 But we do not want you to be uninformed, brothers, about those who are asleep, that you may not grieve as others do who have no hope.
 14 For since we believe that Jesus died and rose again, even so, through Jesus, God will bring with him those who have fallen asleep.

 First, let us focus on the Hope in Christ.
 When a believer dies, we believe their soul goes to be with the Lord.
-And so, they are waiting (just as every believer is waiting and hoping with promise from God), for the Last Day when everyone in Christ gets their resurrected bodies.
-Their eternal, resurrected bodies.
-And we hold to this, based on what we believe is the overarching and very clear view of ALL Scripture.
+They are waiting, just as every believer is waiting and hoping with a promise from God, for the Last Day when everyone in Christ gets their resurrected bodies–their eternal, resurrected bodies.
+We hold to this, based on what we believe is the overarching and very clear view of ALL Scripture.
 This is the essential doctrine of the 2nd advent.
 The return of Christ.

 Verse 15: For this we declare to you by a word from the Lord, that we who are alive, who are left until the coming of the Lord, will not precede those who have fallen asleep.

 The Lord gave Paul this word, just as all Scripture is breathed out by God.
-But pay close attention to this verse, that anyone who is left at the coming of the Lord, WILL NOT precede those who died before the last ones on earth.
+Pay close attention to this verse–that anyone who is left at the coming of the Lord WILL NOT precede those who died before the last ones on earth.
 This is huge.
 There is nothing here that can be misconstrued as a formidable argument FOR a secret removal of the church.

-The return of our Lord is going to be the greatest event witnessed by any human being – living or dead.
+The return of our Lord will be the greatest event witnessed by any human being – living or dead.
 Since there will be a resurrection of all dead humans since the first one created by God until the return, we will be standing shoulder to shoulder with every person.
-Now, reminder here, that this verse ends with a repeat about the dead being raised before the living.
+Now, a reminder here, this verse ends with a repeat about the dead being raised before the living.
 It adds a punctuation mark to what was already stated.
-And then, those who are alive at the time of the return, will be raised as well.
-We are told elsewhere in Scripture that the angels will be quite active on this last day, as they are dispatched by the Lord to retrieve the elect.
+Then, those who are alive at the time of the return will be raised as well.
+We are told elsewhere in Scripture the angels will be quite active on this last day as they are dispatched by the Lord to retrieve the elect.

 Matthew 24:31 – “And he will send out his angels with a loud trumpet call, and they will gather his elect from the four winds, from one end of heaven to the other.”

-Again we see the moment in the future when the return of our Lord will be loud, proud and sociably unacceptable.
+Again, we see the moment in the future when the return of our Lord will be loud, proud and sociably unacceptable.
 It will be something that will be heard by every human alive.
 In fact, the sound will awaken the dead from the grave.
-And this point of emphasis in 1st Thessalonians, corroborated by Jesus in Matthew 24, should leave us in a state of unwavering question about the proclamation of the Lord upon His return.
+This point of emphasis in 1 Thessalonians, corroborated by Jesus in Matthew 24, should leave us in a state of unwavering question about the proclamation of the Lord upon His return.

 As per the “rapture” being silent…